 We want to investigate the impact that scams are having on genuine charities and whether sufficient action is being taken to tackle fraudsters.

-We want to find out who is running fake charity collections.
-If the clothes are not going to charity shops or to people in need, what exactly is happening to them?
+We want to find out who is running fake charity collections and what exactly is happening to the clothes collected?